 Graduation from the MA in Writing program requires completion of 33 credits.
 Students who attend full time can complete the entire program in two years or less.
 Students who attend part time must complete all requirements within six years of matriculation.

 May the program be completed on a part-time basis?

 Yes.
-The program is designed to accommodate part-time students with flexible course scheduling, some online courses, and individually-arranged internship opportunities.
+The program is designed to accommodate part-time students with flexible course scheduling and individually-arranged internship opportunities.
 Students must complete all degree requirements within six years of matriculation.

 I am already enrolled in a graduate program at CCU.
 May I enroll in the MA in Writing program concurrently?

 Yes.
 Current CCU graduate students who meet our admission requirements may apply for and enroll in the MA in Writing program.
 Credit for graduate courses taken in other departments will be evaluated on a case-by-case basis only.

 MA in Writing graduate classes are held in the afternoons and evenings during the academic year and general graduate courses are offered over the summer that can be taken to fulfill elective requirements.

 Do you accept transfer credit for previous graduate work?